 The Town of Colma received a grant from the Caltrans Sustainable Communities Program to improve safety and mobility for people who walk and bike along El Camino Real, and to increase access to public transportation.
 Currently, El Camino Real in Colma has many challenges, particularly for those walking and biking.
-To address this, we are developing a bicycle and pedestrian improvement plan, and we want to know what you think!
+To address this, we are developing a draft bicycle and pedestrian improvement plan.
 Improvements to the corridor will enhance safety, encourage the use of sustainable transportation, and provide better connectivity to BART stations and bus stops to improve overall quality of life.

 The El Camino Real Bicycle and Pedestrian Improvement Plan will identify walking and biking improvements on El Camino Real in Colma, from Daly City to South San Francisco.
 We want to enhance comfort, safety, access, and convenience for people walking and biking.
 Improving ways to walk and bike not only enhances your overall quality of life, but also helps us reach our sustainability goals!Learn more about the plan